1970 Georgia Bulldogs football team

 The 1970 Georgia Bulldogs football team represented the University of Georgia as a member of the Southeastern Conference (SEC) during the 1970 NCAA University Division football season.
 Led by seventh-year head coach Vince Dooley, the Bulldogs compiled an overall record of 5–5, with a mark of 3–3 in conference play, and finished sixth in the SEC.

+This was the first season the NCAA permitted University Division teams to schedule 11 games, but Georgia was one of three SEC members which did not, along with Auburn and Ole Miss.